 Lance Loncke posed to the Board, “would it be possible to offer a smaller incentive within the constraints?”

-He wants to encourage the Board to think of non-monetary way to encourage additional capacity.
+He encouraged the Board to think of a non-monetary way to encourage additional capacity.

-Essentially asking were there other ways to encourage others to install solar capacity; that doesn’t require an incentive.
+Essentially asking are there other ways to encourage others to install solar capacity; that doesn’t require an incentive.

-When discussing changes to the DCSEU contract there was hesitation to change benchmarks as it would effect the measures looking to be achieved at the 5 year mark.
+When discussing changes to the DCSEU contract there was hesitation to change benchmarks as it would affect the measures looking to be achieved at the 5 year mark.
 Lance Loncke stated that changes can be made, taking into account the full magnitude of the changes.

-Cliff Majersik spoke on behalf of Nina Dodge and the work she has been leading with the input from Cliff, and Rachel Gold (ACEEE).
+Cliff Majersik (IMT) spoke on behalf of Nina Dodge and the work she has been leading with the input from Cliff, and Rachel Gold (ACEEE).

 Cliff Majersik began by noting that the Clean Energy DC Plan and Sustainable DC Plan call for aggressive climate savings; 50% greenhouse gas reductions by 2032.